tzfun/vue-web-terminal/README.md

 ## Command

-For help and command search, the command definition here is only for display, there is no specific execution logic, the execution logic of the command should be implemented in the `execCmd` event of [Events](#Events).
+For help and command search, the command definition here is only for display, there is no specific execution logic, the execution logic of the command should be implemented in the `exec-cmd` event of [Events](#Events).

 If the command help search function is enabled, you need to pass in a custom command library before instantiating Terminal.
 The incoming command library is an array of commands.
 The following are the rules for defining the command format: